 CTK currently supports a number of missionaries around the world, and our hope is that we can provide a level of support that goes beyond financial: to pray and encourage these men and women who are on the frontier of Kingdom work.
 Please contact the church office to find out more about getting involved.

 Ministries Supported by CTK Cambridge

 Dana & Sibongile Mahan (Pretoria, South Africa) Dana and Sibongile Mahan work with Ripe for Harvest World Outreach.
-For nearly ten years they have supported the efforts of indigenous initiatives that serve the cause of urban education across Southern Africa.
+For over twelve years they have supported the efforts of indigenous initiatives that serve the cause of Christian education across Southern Africa.
 The Mahan’s have two sons, Owethu and Tumelo.